You are here Home Post Irma Information

 To report an unlicensed contractor performing work in the City of Cape Coral, call (239) 242-3873 or send an email to firstname.lastname@example.org.

-For disaster assistance from the Federal Emergency Management Agency, individuals can register online at www.DisasterAssistance.gov, use the FEMA app or call (800) 621-3361.
+FEMA ASSISTANCE: For disaster assistance from the FEMA, individuals can register online at www.DisasterAssistance.gov, use the FEMA app or call (800) 621-3361.
 Applicants will receive a unique number once registration is complete.
 The registration number should be saved.
+For information about what to expect after you register online click here.
+The registration deadline is Nov.
+24 for FEMA assistance.

-There may be mortgage assistance available to homeowners who have been impacted by Hurricane Irma.
+MORTGAGE ASSISTANCE: There may be mortgage assistance available to homeowners who have been impacted by Hurricane Irma.
 Each lender is different.
 Contact your mortgage company for relief options and specifics.
-For more information visit the Federal Housing Finance Agency.
+For more information, visit the Federal Housing Finance Agency.

-North 2 Utilities Extension Project (UEP): The City is extending the prepayment period for property owners in the North 2 UEP to prepay assessments and capital facility expansion charges with no added interest costs.
+NORTH 2 UTILITIES EXTENSION PROJECT (UEP): The City extended the prepayment period for property owners in the North 2 UEP to prepay assessments and capital facility expansion charges with no added interest costs.
 The initial prepayment period is being extended to October 31, 2017.
 The “second” prepayment period will begin November 1, 2017 and continue through July 31, 2018.
 Property owners can prepay any assessments or capital facility charges during this period; however, interest costs will be added to the assessments.